-As of December 31, 2021, the Company's unconditional purchase obligations totaled \$18.1 million and include signed orders for capital equipment and capital expenditure for construction and related expenditure relating to its properties in the United Kingdom and the United States, of which the Company expects to incur \$17.7 million within one year and \$0.5 million within one to three years.
+As of December 31, 2022, the Company's unconditional purchase obligations for capital expenditure totaled \$2.5 million and include signed orders for capital equipment and capital expenditure for construction and related expenditure relating to its properties in the United Kingdom and the United States, of which the Company expects to incur \$2.3 million within one year, and \$0.2 million within one to three years.

-The Company also had non-cancellable commitments for the purchase of clinical materials and contract manufacturing, which have been committed but not yet received, and committed funding under the MD Anderson strategic alliance, of up to \$14.3 million, which the Company expects to incur within one year.
+The Company also had non-cancellable commitments for the purchase of clinical materials, contract manufacturing and maintenance which have been committed but not yet received, and committed funding under the MD Anderson strategic alliance, of up to \$10.9 million, of which the Company expects to incur \$10.7 million within one year, \$0.1 million within one to three years and \$0.1 million within three to five years.
 The amount and timing of these payments vary depending on the rate of progress of development.